Alain Lipietz: Political activities

 Alain Lipietz is a former Maoist.
 He was then a candidate of Les Verts for the legislative elections of 1986 in Seine-Saint-Denis, and became the national spokesperson of the French Green Party in 1997.

-He was an elected representative of the Green Party at the European Parliament from 1999-2009, serving two terms.
+He was an elected representative of the Green Party at the European Parliament from 1999 to 2009, serving two terms.

 Alain Lipietz was an adviser to the Commission économique des Verts, a member of the Commission française du développement durable (from 2000) and a member of the Conseil d'établissement du Collège de France (since 2001).

 On 21 June 2001, Lipietz was elected as candidate for the French Green Party in the 2002 presidential elections.
 With 50% of the votes cast in the party's primaries, Lipietz narrowly beat rival candidate Noël Mamère.

 However, controversy arose during the summer of 2001, when Lipietz seemed to have appeared sympathetic to separatists jailed for planting bombs in Corsica.
 A second controversy was his opposition to reopening the Mont Blanc Tunnel between France and Italy, which had been closed in 1999 after 39 people died in a fire.
 Meanwhile, the party dropped from seven to five percent support in opinion polls.
 Finally, on 14 October 2001, Les Verts managed to survive a major internal crisis and changed their Presidential candidate, dropping Alain Lipietz to choose Noël Mamère, who had supposedly made the irrevocable decision not to run just a day sooner.